 - Scalability means access to unlimited resources that can easily expand the capacity of your systems as needed.

-From a system perspective, this may mean that if the infrastructure is used optimally before seasonal trading, there will be insufficient capacity during times of increased demand.
+From a system perspective, this may mean that if the infrastructure is used optimally before seasonal trading, there will be insufficient capacity during increased demand.
 On the other hand, if infrastructure capacity can withstand heavy loads, then it is more likely that resources will remain untapped in the coming months of the year.

-Cloud solutions for such situations
+Cloud solutions for a smoother seasonal peak

-Manufacturing companies, banks, insurance companies, and public service organizations face similar situations.
-Often an organization must prepare activity reports at the end of the financial period.
+Manufacturing companies, banks, insurance companies, and public service organisations face similar seasonal peaks.
+Often an organisation must prepare activity reports at the end of the financial period.
 As the need to accumulate large amounts of data grows, tools also emerge, allowing complex multilayer calculations.
 These functions require more resources during specific periods.
 In such cases, public cloud solutions serve well and solve the fundamental dilemma – how to secure the right amount of resources when you need them but not pay when they are not in use?